snu-micc/uspto-revisit/README.md

 - SMILES strings are retrieved from OPSIN, PubChem, CIR, and ChemSpider.
 - Code to retrieve SMILES can be found in :
   `smiles_fetch_utils.py`, `chemspider_utils.py`
+- Log for getting SMILES are found in:
+  `smiles_fetch.log`

 ### 4. Generate Reaction SMILES
 - Generate reaction SMILES based on the selected reactions.
 - Code for generating reaction SMILES is located in:
   `reaction_step_processing_utlis.py`, `reaction_smiles_processing_utils.py`

 ## Developer
 Shuan Chen (shuan75@snu.ac.kr)<br>